redhat-best-practices-for-k8s/certsuite/docs/configuration.md

 The CSV of the installed Operators can be tested by the `operator` and `affiliated-certification` specs are identified with the `test-network-function.com/operator=target` label.
 Any value is permitted here but `target` is used here for consistency with the other specs.

+# AllowedProtocolNames

+This name of protocols that allowed. if we want to add adtional name, we need just write the name in yaml file.